gvwilson/thirdbit/src/fiction/madica/index.md

 isn't nearly as dank as the ones the humans keep you in."

 Madica blinked.
-She was about to say, "The humans don't keep us in dungeons---they don't even know we exist," when the cat's claws dug ever so lightly into her skin.
+She was about to say, "The humans don't keep us in dungeons—they don't even know we exist," when the cat's claws dug ever so lightly into her skin.

 The polished white hallway led to an escalator whose steps seemed to be carved out of ice.
 It took them to a room bigger than Madica's whole house.
 Round frosted lights dangled in clusters from its ceiling like glowing white cherries.
-On the far side was a desk twice Madica's height, and at the desk sat---
+On the far side was a desk twice Madica's height, and at the desk sat—

 Madica put her hand to her mouth.
-The elf wasn't *sitting* at the desk---it *was* the desk.
+The elf wasn't *sitting* at the desk—it *was* the desk.
 Beneath its beaky face and four long arms, a squat body merged with the desk's cast-iron top.
 Every few seconds a little bell went *ding!* and a sheet of paper popped up like toast out of a toaster.
 The deskbot glanced at it, muttered, "Naughty,"